dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

 \end{aligned}
 $$

 This equals the GP posterior variance at $x_*$.
-So the minimal achievable MSE by any linear estimator equals the posterior variance.
+Thus the minimal achievable MSE by any linear estimator equals the posterior variance.

 ### (Option 2) Orthogonality interpretation

-An equivalent, this derivation uses the orthogonality principle (linear projection): the error $e = f_* - w^\top y$ of the best linear estimator must be uncorrelated with the data used in the estimator:
+An equivalent derivation uses the orthogonality principle (linear projection): the error $e = f_* - w^\top y$ of the best linear estimator must be uncorrelated with the data used in the estimator:

 $$
 \mathbb E[e, y] = 0 \quad\Rightarrow\quad \mathbb E[(f_* - w^\top y) y] = 0.